Skip to main content

 How it works

-1. Clone a voice -- Call the voice cloning API with an audio sample.
+1. Clone a voice -- Call the voice cloning API with an audio sample and a target_model.
 The API returns a voice identifier instantly.

-2. Synthesize speech -- Pass the voice identifier to a synthesis endpoint.
-The synthesis model must match the target_model from step 1.
+2. Use the cloned voice -- Pass the voice identifier to the target model's API.
+The model must match the target_model from step 1.

-Set target_model during voice creation to match the synthesis model.
+The target_model set during voice creation must match the model used in subsequent API calls.
 Mismatched models cause synthesis to fail.

 Audio requirements